nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Team size: 5
 1. Allow differentiation between Team 1 and Team 2 in AddEvent Command.
 For future versions, we plan to allow the user to specify Team 2 before Team 1.
+This can be done by adding different prefixes for each team (e.g. such as t1/ and t2/).
+Note that when adding or editing events, duplication checks would occur regardless of the order of team 1 and team 2.
 2. Allow user to edit participant list without having to replace the entire list.
 Currently, if a user edits the participant list, the entire list is replaced.
-We plan on fixing this.
+We plan on fixing this through new command that allow appended edits to both events and persons.
 3. Multi-word search
 Currently, when a user searches for a multi-word keyword, it treats them like separate keywords.
 We plan to fix this, such that the search treats the multi-word keyword (e.g Swimming Men) as a single keyword.